ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-onprem.md

 ## Objectives
 {: #vcda-migrating-onprem-objectives}

-In this tutorial, you learn how to install the VCDA on-premises appliance on a VMware vCenter Server, configure a public or a private endpoint with a {{site.data.keyword.vcf-aas}} VCDA installation, and migrate your vCenter server workloads to {{site.data.keyword.vcf-aas}}.
+In this tutorial, you learn how to install the VCDA on-premises appliance in a self-managed vCenter environment, configure a public or a private endpoint with a {{site.data.keyword.vcf-aas}} VCDA installation, and migrate your vCenter workloads to {{site.data.keyword.vcf-aas}}.

 ## Before you begin
 {: #vcda-migrating-onprem-prereqs}